vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 Default value: `50`.

 Each market in a `Pending` [state](./0043-MKTL-market_lifecycle.md) should increment the **total market count** by 1.
 If a market reaches a `Rejected`, `Cancelled`, `Closed` or `Settled` state the total market count should be decremented by 1.
 As soon as the total market count reaches the value specified by `limits.markets.max` parmeter no other further market proposals should be accepted.
-Any markets in a `Proposed` state at that stage they should get rejected.
+Any markets in a `Proposed` state at that stage should get rejected.
 If the total market count drops below `limits.markets.max` the network should start accepting market proposals again.

 ### Change of network parameter